cwkosman/cherin-food-blog/content/recipes/pressure-cooked-risotto-with-mushrooms.md

             ingredientDisplay: 2 cups of Arborio Rice (or short grain white pearl rice)
             ingredientMachineName: arborio rice
         - ingredientObject:
-            ingredientDisplay: >-
-              1 L of broth (chicken or vegetable) or 2 Tbsp. of Better than Bouillon with water
+            ingredientDisplay: 1 L of broth (chicken or vegetable) or 2 Tbsp. of Better than Bouillon with water
             ingredientMachineName: broth
         - ingredientObject:
-            ingredientDisplay: '1 onion, finely chopped'
+            ingredientDisplay: 1 onion, finely chopped
             ingredientMachineName: onion
         - ingredientObject:
             ingredientDisplay: ¼ cup white wine (or 1 Tbsp. of rice vinegar)